Who is Seann Walsh? I’m a Celebrity 2022 and former Strictly contestant in profile

 After the controversy, Walsh went on to tour a new show, Seann Walsh: Is Dead.
 Happy Now?, a frank hour about the fallout from his time on Strictly, from PTSD and suicidal thoughts to therapy and quitting alcohol.

-Walsh will be joined by radio DJ Chris Moyles, Boy George and many more on this year’s I’m a Celebrity.
+Walsh is joined by radio DJ Chris Moyles, Boy George and many more on this year’s I’m a Celebrity.
 You can find the full 2022 line-up here.

 Register for free to continue reading